MicroProse: Brand revival (2018–present)

 In 2018, David Lagettie, an Australian simulation software entrepreneur and one of the makers of TitanIM open world military simulation software, purchased the MicroProse brand from the Cybergun Group.
-Lagettie was a former developer for Bohemia Interactive at their Australian studios before starting his own company to create video game simulators to be used by military groups.
+Lagettie was a former developer for Bohemia Interactive at its Australian studios before starting his own company to create video game simulators to be used by military groups.
 Lagettie had been a fan of the original MicroProse games growing up, and as he saw the games ownership transition made the company eventually disappear, he started investigating the fate of MicroProse around 2005.
 When possible, he began buying whatever IP from MicroProse he could, including the name and original logo trademarks.
 In February 2019, MicroProse was officially revived as a full publisher of video game and simulation titles, working with the iEntertainment Network on the WarBirds series of combat flight simulators.
 Within the rest of 2019, MicroProse announced Sea Power: Naval Combat in the Missile Age by the developer Triassic Games AB, Task Force Admiral – Vol.1: American Carrier Battles by Drydock Dreams Games, Operation: Harsh Doorstop by Drakeling Labs, and Warfare 1944 by Drakeling Labs.
 Lagettie's acquisitions drew the attention of Stealey, who subsequently inquired Lagettie about his plans, leading to Stealey joining Lagettie in an unofficial manner in the new MicroProse.

 The new company announced in May 2020 the first of three new games to be released for personal computers: Triassic Games' Sea Power, Drydock Dreams' Task Force Admiral, and Hexdraw's Second Front, with about twenty additional titles planned out for publishing in the future.
-Lagettie said that while the new MicroProse will branch out to other genres such as adventure and racing games, their core portfolio will be centered on combat-based ones.
+Lagettie said that while the new MicroProse will branch out to other genres such as adventure and racing games, its core portfolio will be centered on combat-based ones.
 MicroProse re-released B-17 Flying Fortress on Steam in November 2021.
-In 2022, Microprose announced the purchase of the Outerra game engine, which they said will complete, release, and also use as the engine for some of their future games.
+In 2022, Microprose announced the purchase of the Outerra game engine, which it said will complete, release, and also use as the engine for some of its future games.
 On May 4, 2023, the company announced it had re-acquired the copyright to the Falcon series.
+On December 17, 2025, it was announced that MicroProse had reunited with Geoff Crammond for an updated rerelease of all four Grand Prix games, set for release on Steam in 2026.

 Games

 Games by MicroProse include Civilization (1991), Civilization II (1996), Darklands (1992), F-15 Strike Eagle (1985), F-19 Stealth Fighter (1988), Formula One Grand Prix (1992), Grand Prix 2 (1995), Grand Prix World (1999), Ground Branch (2018), Gunship (1986), Lightspeed (1990), M1 Tank Platoon (1989), Master of Magic (1994), Master of Orion (1993), Master of Orion II (1996), Midwinter (1989), Pirates!
-(1987), Project Stealth Fighter (1987), Railroad Tycoon (1990), Red Storm Rising (1988), Silent Service (1985), and UFO: Enemy Unknown (1994), Darkenstein 3D (2025).
+(1987), Project Stealth Fighter (1987), Railroad Tycoon (1990), Red Storm Rising (1988), Silent Service (1985), and UFO: Enemy Unknown (1994).